MISC Estate & Abusive Tax Avoidance Transactions

 Question: How do I deduct the administration expenses of my father's estate?

-The expenses incurred by an estate for its administration can either be deducted as an expense against the estate and generation-skipping transfer (GST) tax or the annual income tax against the estate.
+You can deduct the expenses incurred by an estate for its administration either as an expense against the estate and generation-skipping transfer (GST) tax or the annual income tax against the estate.

-- However, these expenses cannot be claimed for both estate tax and income tax purposes.
+- However, you cannot claim these expenses for both estate tax and income tax purposes.

-- In most cases this rule also applies to expenses incurred in the sales of property by the estate.
+- In most cases, these rules also apply to expenses incurred in the sale of property by the estate.
 For more information, refer to Publication 559, Survivors, Executors, and Administrators, designed to help those in charge of the property (estate) of an individual who has died.
-Also, refer to Publication 950, Introduction to Estate and Gift Taxes.

 In general, administration expenses deductible in figuring the estate tax include: